General Admission Policy

 - (for applicants) with the respective program, or

-- (for enrolled students) with the faculty advisor or major advisor (for doctoral students), and will be decided upon on a case by case basis.
+- (for enrolled students) with the faculty advisor or major advisor (for doctoral students), and will be decided upon on a case-by-case basis.

 - Only graduate-level credits earned at the grade of “B” or above (or equivalent) may be transferred into a School of Education graduate degree or certificate program.